 Now that you know the basic science of the bee, how the heck do you begin to keep and care for them?
-I’ve broken down the process of becoming a new beekeeper into 5 steps.
+I’ve broken down the process of becoming a beginning beekeeper into five steps.

 Step 1 To Start Beekeeping As A Beginner: Stock Up On Knowledge

 If you’re a new beekeeper who is just starting out, then the amount of information at your disposal is incredible.
 It just so happens that beekeepers as a group can’t help themselves when it comes to sharing information.